 When determining best practices for STEM education, one could consider a female perspective when designing a curriculum.
 From a social justice perspective, one could look at the recognitive justice of female representation in STEM education and instruction (Lambert, 2018).
-Is there an equal representation of females in textbooks, curriculum, etc., to ensure that girls feel a sense of community in their learning?
+Is there an equal representation of females in textbooks, curriculum, etc. to ensure that girls are feeling a sense of community in their learning?

 Currently, STEM education as a silo approach is predominantly taught from a male perspective, which limits many girls' capacity to develop a STEM identity (Archer et al., 2012; Calabrese Barton & Brickhouse, 2006; Haussler & Hoffmann, 2002).
 Education requires a shift in how STEM classes are taught at a K-12 level.
 A foundational approach could be beneficial to aiding girls in developing their STEM identity (Baker, 2012; Haussler & Hoffmann, 2002; UNESCO, 2017).
-Research has shown that girls have responded favourably to a curriculum that incorporates "... a strong conceptual framework, [and is] contextualized and relevant to real-world situations" (UNESCO, 2017, p.67).
-Additionally, a foundational approach to STEM creates an environment that could build girls' interests, as the curricula can provide a "varied experience, which integrates social and scientific issues, provides opportunities for genuine inquiry, involves real-world experience, as well as opportunities for experimentation, practice, reflection and conceptualization" (UNESCO, 2017, p.
+Research has shown that girls have responded favourably to a curriculum that incorporates "... a strong conceptual framework, are contextualized and relevant to real-world situations" (UNESCO, 2017, p.67).
+Additionally, a foundational approach to STEM creates an environment that could build girls' interests as the curricula can provide a "varied experience, which integrates social and scientific issues, provides opportunities for genuine inquiry, involves realworld experience, as well as opportunities for experimentation, practice, reflection and conceptualization" (UNESCO, 2017, p.
 67).

-Ethical Considerations of a STEM Identity for Girls in a Silo Approach

-From a consequentialist ethical perspective (Farrow, 2016), STEM education thus far has been known to limit autonomy and independence of women.
-By focusing on a silo approach, teachers and policymakers propagate pre-existing gender stereotypes.
-These stereotypes may contribute to expanding the gender gap in STEMbased fields and careers.
-When pedagogy focuses on a foundational way of thinking, thus prioritizing inquiry and real-world problems, girls demonstrate greater interest in pursuing STEM fields.
-Gender bias and stereotyping have limited women's self-identity and their pursuit of STEM-based fields.
-These biases, through teachers, parents, and society as a whole, inadvertently, and at times intentionally, impact girls from a young age.
+Ethical Considerations of a STEM Identity for Girls in a Silo Approach education thus far has been known to limit the autonomy and independence for women.
+By focussing on a silo approach, teachers and policymakers are propagating pre-existing gender stereotypes.
+These stereotypes could contribute to expanding the gender gap in STEM-based fields and careers.
+When pedagogy focuses on a foundational way of thinking, where inquiry and real-world problems are a priority, girls have demonstrated greater interest in pursuing STEM fields.
+Gender bias and stereotyping have limited women's self-identity and pursuit of STEM-based fields.
+These biases continue to be inadvertently, and at times, intentionally, impacting girls from a young age by teachers, parents, and society as a whole.